 There are jetways at GDL, but I guess Volaris saves money by not using them.
 We went down the stairs and onto an actual bus to the terminal.

 We departed on time and arrived early (just after 5 am) and safely, so I guess I shouldn’t complain.
 But I wouldn’t recommend Volaris for people taller than I am.
 If you have an option for a discount Mexican airline, go with Interjet.
 I flew them to Mexico City last year, and they are much much better.

 A City of Surprises

-Not knowing anything about Guadalajara before yesterday, I was really taken with the city.
+Not knowing anything about Guadalajara before yesterday, the city made a strong impression on me.
 I hired a private guide named Ricardo through Tours by Locals.
 He picked me up at the airport at 8 am, which gave me more than enough time to get through immigration and customs and have breakfast, and I could have done all of that again.

 Tours by Locals does not use professional guides.
-They connect you with regular locals who are carefully vetted and love meeting visitors and showing them around.
-So the tour Ricardo gave me was not canned or polished, but it was personalized to my interests.
-We drove through some beautiful neighborhoods with houses from the early 20th century that have been transformed into restaurants and other businesses.
-There were lovely tree-lined streets.
-We passed the US consulate, where throngs were gathered, Ricardo said, to apply for visas.
-We went through several big squares with historical monuments.
+They connect you with regular locals who they vet carefully and who love meeting visitors and showing them around.
+Ricardo’s tour was not canned or polished; he personalized it based on my interests.
+We drove through some beautiful neighborhoods with houses from the early 20th century.
+Many have been transformed into restaurants and other businesses.
+We drove along some lovely tree-lined streets.
+We passed the US consulate, where throngs gathered, Ricardo said, to apply for visas.
+And we went through several big squares with historical monuments.